MikeR94/CI-Project-Milestone-1/README.md

   * ### Navigation Menu

     * Located at the top of the website and stays on the screen at all times, it is fully responsive and contains links to all the sections of the site to enable ease of navigation in one convenient location.
-    * The logo is clickable with a link back to the home page for enhanced UX.
+    * The logo is clickable with a link back to the home page for enhanced UX.<br /><br />

 ![Navigation Bar Desktop Image](assets/readme-images/nav-bar-desktop-image.png)